 - R260.9 If protocols and procedures exist within the Member's employing organisation to address NOCLAR or suspected NOCLAR, the Member shall consider them in determining how to respond to such NOCLAR. - 260.9 A1 Many employing organisations have established protocols and procedures regarding how to raise NOCLAR or suspected NOCLAR internally.
-These protocols and procedures include, for example, an ethics policy or internal whistleblowing mechanism.
-Such protocols and procedures might allow matters to be reported anonymously through designated channels. - R260.10 Where a Member becomes aware of a matter to which this section applies, the steps that the Member takes to comply with this section shall be taken on a timely basis.
-For the purpose of taking timely steps, the Member shall have regard to the nature of the matter and the potential harm to the interests of the employing organisation, investors, creditors, employees or the general public.
+These protocols and procedures include, for example, an ethics policy or internal whistle-blowing mechanism.
+Such protocols and procedures might allow matters to be reported anonymously through designated channels.

-&lt;sup>4 In Australia, whistleblower protection is addressed in the Corporations Act 2001 (for the private sector) and in other legislation in place federally and in states and territories (for the public sector).
+In Australia, whistleblower protection is addressed in the Corporations Act 2001 (for the private sector) and in other legislation in place federally and in states and territories (for the public sector).
 In 2017, the Australian government released draft federal legislation to strengthen protection for whistleblowers in the private sector.
 The new legislation is expected to be released in mid to late 2018.